Offirmo/offirmo-monorepo--2021-legacy/2-advanced/universal-debug-api-full-browser/README.md

+EXPERIMENTAL, DEV IN PROGRESS

+## Universal debug API - browser version

-Magic ✨ you may not have to bundle this lib!
+Magic ✨ you may not have to bundle this lib if you use the companion webextension!

-## Universal debug API companion webextension

-TODO doc...
+TODO more doc...

 https://docs.google.com/presentation/d/1XP_vWvsLgM27s-KgVFamWy3BpSSi4jFCSjnT1_jdiYs/

-		"@atlassian/log-experiment-to-console-browser": "^0.0.1",